eigerco/polka-storage/pallets/storage-provider/PROOF-OF-STORAGE.md

 ### WinningPoSt

+> [!NOTE]
+> This is not relevant for our implementation as block rewards are earned by Collators.

 At the beginning of each epoch, a small number of storage providers are elected to validate new blocks through the Expected Consensus algorithm.
 Each elected provider must submit proof that they maintain a sealed copy of the data included in their proposed block before the end of the current epoch.
 This proof submission is known as WinningPoSt.
 Successfully submitting a WinningPoSt proof grants the provider a block reward and the opportunity to charge fees for including transactions in the block.
 Failing to meet the deadline results in the provider missing the opportunity to validate a block and earn rewards.

 ### WindowPoSt